 Dale Bradley, former CTO at Learnium, said

-The engineering team found that native mobile apps offer the best user experience possible and decided to give it a try.
+The engineering team found that native mobile apps offer the best user experience possible and gave it a try.
 They also relied on data that smartphone users spend over 85 percent of their time running native apps.
-Moreover, 25 percent of mobile web users located in the USA are mobile-only.
+Moreover, 25 percent of mobile web users in the USA are mobile-only.

 The development process had several phases.
-First of all, they decided to outsource the project, since the company has had a small engineering team inexperienced in mobile development.
-Thus, Learnium saves time and money that could otherwise be spent on hiring and learning in-house staff.
+First, they outsourced the project, since the company has had a small engineering team inexperienced in mobile development.
+Thus, Learnium saves time and money by outsourcing the project instead of hiring and training in-house staff.
 This approach enabled them to keep their mind off creating a mobile app from scratch and focus on improving the web solution.

-Looking for reliable offshore team to hire?
+Looking for a reliable offshore team to hire?
 Contact us!

-Secondly, the team wanted to make Learnium responsive to different screen sizes and devices.
+Second, the team wanted to make Learnium responsive to different screen sizes and devices.
 They reached the decision to use cross-platform development tools, however, didn’t know what framework to choose.
-Bradley considered PhoneGap/Cordova to build a web app with the native user experience.
+Bradley thought PhoneGap/Cordova would be the best way to create a web app with an authentic user experience.
 Even though this solution can speed up software release, it does not provide relevant capacity.

 Another option was to use a cross-platform framework that builds native apps.
-Learnium engineering considered Xamarin, Titanium, and FireMonkey but they do not provide essential access to the native API’s.
+Learnium engineering examined Xamarin, Titanium, and FireMonkey but they are missing essential native API access.

 ‘Finally, we looked at React Native.
 A young technology from Facebook that enables developers to build world-class mobile applications.’